facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 #### 1. Create the `CMakeLists.txt` file

 Android uses CMake to build.
-CMake needs to access the files we defined in our shared folder, to be able to build them.
+CMake needs to access the files we defined in our shared folder to be able to build them.

 1. Create a new folder `SampleApp/android/app/src/main/jni`.
 The `jni` folder is where the C++ side of Android lives.
 2. Create a `CMakeLists.txt` file and add this context: